coders-school/multithreading/module2/07_deadlock.en.md

 <div style="background-color: rgba(139, 53, 54, .85); margin: 400px 0 0 650px; padding: 0px 10px;">

-A situation where at least two different threads are waiting for each other, so neither can end
+A situation where at least two different threads are waiting for each other, so neither can proceed

 </div>